There are several educational bodies offering health and safety training. IOSH and NEBOSH are two of the most well-known and respected.

 It’s self-regulating and governing, meaning it’s widely trusted and highly respected.
 As a Chartered body, IOSH keeps company with Oxford and Cambridge University, among other world-leading organisations.

 The National Examination Board in Occupational Safety and Health (NEBOSH), is an awarding body.
-It too is based in the UK and offers 18 qualifications in health, safety and environmental management.
+It is also UK-based and offers many health, safety and environmental management qualifications.

-These qualifications are designed to raise the standards of health and safety for everyone, in any business, in any industry.
+IOSH qualifications are designed to raise health and safety standards for everyone in any business in any industry.

 You don’t need prior health and safety qualifications, grades or years of experience to join either IOSH Working Safely or IOSH Managing Safely.
 They’re open to everyone.